-Located in Dawson County, Amicalola Falls is definitely one of the North Georgia waterfalls you should make sure to see.
-Amicalola Falls is the tallest waterfall in the state of Georgia at 729 feet.
-The name of Amicalola Falls was derived for the Cherokee word meaning “tumbling waters,” which is an accurate description of the falls.
-The falls, which are located within Amicalola Falls State Park, are considered to be among the “Seven Natural Wonders of Georgia.”
+Amicalola Falls is the tallest waterfall in the state of Georgia at 729 feet high.
+The name “Amicalola” comes from the Cherokee word that means “tumbling waters.”
+The breathtaking falls, which are located within Amicalola Falls State Park, are among the “Seven Natural Wonders of Georgia!”

-These two falls are located in Rabun County along the Angel Falls Trail.
-The first of the falls is Panther Falls followed by Angel Falls.
-Both falls are about 50 feet high and they are a part of Joe Branch Creek.
-The trail, which originates at the Rabun Beach Camping Area, is about a mile one way and is moderately strenuous.
+These two North Georgia waterfalls are located in Rabun County along the Angel Falls Trail.
+Panther Creek Falls is the first waterfall you’ll encounter along the trail, followed by Angel Falls.
+Both are about 50 feet high.
+The moderately strenuous, 1-mile trail begins at the Rabun Beach Camping Area.
+The views are worth the hike!